-Section 7.1 states that the Local Authority must conduct an assessment and prepare an EHC plan if:
+Section 7.1 states that the Local Authority must conduct an assessment and prepare an EHC plan if SEN provision cannot be supported through the use of reasonable adjustments from within the resources normally available to mainstream, Early Years providers and schools.

-- SEN provision cannot be supported through the use of reasonable adjustments from within the resources normally available to mainstream, Early Years providers and schools. - This should not be the first step in the process; rather it should follow on from previous planning (One Planning).
+This should not be the first step in the process; rather it should follow on from previous planning and adjustments (One Planning, Adult Response Plans).